Website & Online Security

 • Regularly have a technical expert scan and upgrade your devices.

 • If a device has a security breach, take it to a maintenance and repair store.
-And get all devices, especially ones you use in your motorcycle business, wiped and reloaded.
+Then, get all devices, especially ones you use in your business, wiped and reloaded.
 Yes, this means your cells, tablets, and computers.
 Of course, it takes time, but it is better than having further security issues.
-And this is another reason why you should regularly back up your devices.
+This is another reason why you should regularly back up your devices.

 • Importantly, do not just use virus scan software at home.
 Instead, have the repair store use their professional virus scan software.
 This is crucial because hackers can leave very discreet and small pieces of code called backdoors.
 The hacker can regain access through these backdoors even after a virus software is run.
 Doing anything that exposes your online biker business assets to security risks.

-• Delete any app on your motorcycle business’s devices that are not mission-critical.
-And yes, this means you should have one device for your biker business and one for personal.
+• Delete any non-mission-critical apps on your company’s devices.
+Yes, this means you should have one device for your business and one for personal use.

 Use Quality Security Software